 WHAT TO EXPECT ON KILIMANJARO

 W hat should you expect on Kilimanjaro?
 First of all, we send an experienced mountain crew with you on your climb.
 Furthermore, our staff will do everything they can to make your trip as comfortable and enjoyable as possible.
-You will have the services of a chief guide, assistant guide(s), a cook, and a number of porters.
+You will have the services of a chief guide, assistant guide(s), a cook, and several porters.
 They will set up and take down camp, prepare hot meals, boil water, and carry all of the equipment and most of your personal gear.

 You will be required to carry a medium-sized daypack (about 30-35 liters) containing items needed while hiking.
 Typically, this means extra layers of clothing, snacks, and personal items such as sunscreen.
 The daypack will normally weigh 10 to 15 pounds.
 Meanwhile, the porters will carry the rest of your other gear in a duffel bag, limited to 33 pounds, between campsites.
 You will be responsible for packing your daypack and duffel bag every day.